 The Cambrian Explosion also led to major diversification of marine life that forever changed the marine biosphere.
 8

-Note: The levels of the Taxonomic Tree are named (from top-largest down to bottom-smallest): Life, Domain, Kingdom, Phylum, Class, Order, Family, Genus, Species.
+Note: The Taxonomic Ranks are named (from top-largest down to bottom-smallest): Life, Domain, Kingdom, Phylum, Class, Order, Family, Genus, Species.
 However, there are aspects of taxonomy that are still under dispute. (see Wikipedia article on Kingdom, biology.)
 Humans are in the Phylum Chordate, along with fish, birds, mammals, amphibians, reptiles, and others — because we all have spinal cords.

 There have been two similar “explosions” in evolution since the Cambrian.
 First, land plants underwent a uniquely rapid adaptive radiation during the Devonian period, about 400 million years ago.
 Second, flowering plants (Angiosperms) originated and rapidly diversified during the Cretaceous period, from 146 to 66 million years ago.
 9